mapachurro/wordsofweb3/README.md

 # Deployment

-This site will be deployed on IPFS, for starters, using Fleek.xyz.
+This site is deployed on IPFS, for starters, using Fleek.xyz.
 It can and probably should be deployed on other decentralized storage networks.

 The intention is to route the ENS name `wordsofweb3.eth` to an IPNS hash using Fleek.xyz, such that it could be accessed at `wordsofweb3.eth.limo`, etc.